joedoublej/azvc/README.md

 azvc
 ====

-An aggregator of blog posts from top venture capitalists
+An aggregator of blog posts from top venture capitalists.